An Optimal Dividend Problem with Capital Injections over a Finite Horizon: Appendix

 Here $\mathcal{N}(\,\cdot\,)$ denotes the cumulative distribution function of a standard Gaussian random variable.
 Note that the last term in \eqref{first density for u} is continuously differentiable with respect to $x$ for any $\theta >0$.

 For the second summand in the last expression on the right-hand side of \eqref{u in terms of probabilities} we first rewrite $S(x)$, for $x \geq 0$, as

 where $\widehat{W}$ is a standard Brownian motion.
-Hence equation $(3.2.3)$ in \cite{jeanblanc2009mathematical} applies and allows us to write the probability density of $S(x)$ as
+Hence equation $(3.2.3)$ in Jeanblanc et al.\ \cite{jeanblanc2009mathematical} applies and allows us to write the probability density of $S(x)$ as

-For the third summand we notice that the absorbed process $A_{T-t}(x)$ of \eqref{absorbed process} is the drifted Brownian motion started in $x$ and killed at zero.
+For the third summand we notice that the absorbed process $A_{T-t}(x)$ of \eqref{absorbed process} is the drifted Brownian motion started in $x$ and killed at the origin.
 Denote by $\rho_{A}(t,x,y)$ its transition density of moving from $x$ to $y$ in $t$ units of time.
-Then, by employing the result of Section 15 in Appendix 1 of \cite{boroding2002handbook} (suitably adjusted to our case with $\sigma \neq 1$) we obtain
+Then, by employing the result of Borodin and Salminen \cite{boroding2002handbook}, Section 15 in Appendix 1 (suitably adjusted to our case with $\sigma \neq 1$), we obtain

 Feeding \eqref{first density for u}, \eqref{density of S(x)} and \eqref{density of the absorbed process} back into \eqref{u in terms of probabilities} we obtain

 and it is easy to see by the dominated convergence theorem that $x \mapsto u(t,x)$ is continuously differentiable on $(0,\infty)$ for any $t<T$.